day8/re-frame/docs/WIP/Flow.md

 When we arrange our code like this, we talk of "threading" data through functions.
 It somehow helps comprehension to frame function composition as a data flow.

-In a similar spirit, you can almost see re-frame 6 domino cascade like this:
+In a similar spirit, you can almost see re-frame's 6 domino cascade like this:
 ```clj
 (->>  event                 ;; domino 1
      event-handler          ;; 2